 UX Design strategist, UX researcher, Digital Customer Experience Designer – these are all in high demand.
 With the limited talent pool in Hong Kong, clients are usually very open minded.
 Most clients are open to re-location and Visa sponsorship and they will consider candidates from different industry backgrounds and very often consider less experienced but excellent candidates.
 For example, I’ve placed a candidate with no prior financial services h experience into a huge banking client, another candidate from start-up product to consul-tancy and many more.
 UX thinking is so adaptable you can almost get into any industry with the right mind-set.
 If you feel passionate about the product or the company, just go for it.
 Don’t hesitate too much on the years of experience or even the industry.
 You will never know until you have tried.

 A little Word of Advice

 As we all know, there are many digital transformation projects happening, but none of these will happen overnight and some will be a rough journey.
 I always tell my candidates not to expect a dramatic change in the first 6 months of joining a new company, always give it sometime before you decide “nothing is going to happen here”.
 And most importantly, don’t reject a job opportunity based just on a Job Description, always talk to someone and find out more.
 Talk to me!
-I’m always happy to share market insights, and most of the time when candidates reach out for a specific client or role, I’ll know someone who I can reach out to or I’ll have some insiders to share!Posted almost 4 years ago
+I’m always happy to share market insights, and most of the time when candidates reach out for a specific client or role, I’ll know someone who I can reach out to or I’ll have some insiders to share!Posted over 4 years ago